jtroyer76/marine-stack/README.md

 ## 📜 License

-MIT License — free to use, modify, and distribute.
+MIT License — free to use, modify, and distribute..